 Either party may on or before 15 months prior to the expiry of a current collective agreement, submit a request that consideration be given to adding to or subtracting from this list of comparable national comprehensive universities.
 Any such request will be considered by the Joint Committee on the Economic Adjustment Article 36B.07.
 The Committee will meet to consider the issue and where it finds there are good and sufficient reasons for so doing, report the recommendation for any change to the parties.
 Any such report and recommendation will be made within 6 months of the initial request.

-Dated this 12th day of August, 2010

-the Association For the University
+12th day of August , 2010 Dated this For the University For the Association